 People with mild misophonia may avoid busy restaurants or establishments that produce certain sounds, such as modern pop music playlists, cooking noises or plates being bashed about.

-Misophonia is lifelong condition.
-It’s more common with girls.
-Doctors aren’t quite sure what causes it, but they seem to be confident that it’s not a problem with your ears – it’s part mental, part physical – and most likely relates to how sound affects your brain and triggers automatic responses in your body.
+Misophonia is a lifelong condition and is more common in females.
+Doctors aren’t quite sure what causes it, but they seem to be confident it’s not a problem with your ears – it’s part mental, part physical – and most likely relates to how sound affects your brain and triggers automatic responses in your body.